 2 tbsp white sugar

-Combine the crumble ingredients and squeeze together with your hands to make lumps of crumble topping.
-Sprinkle the crumble lumps around the to of the fruit.
-The crumble topping should be messy and clumpy.
+Combine the crumble ingredients and mix it together with your hands to make large, messy lumps of crumble topping.
+The butter should be very cold so that it stays kind of chunky, and you should try not to handle it so much that it starts to get all melty in your hands.
+Sprinkle the crumble lumps around the top of the fruit.
+Again, the topping can and should be messy and clumpy.
 That’s the beauty of a crumble!

 Bake for 30 minutes until crumble topping is golden brown and fruit is bubbly and gooey.

-You cannot mess this up so go for it!
+It’s pretty difficult to mess this up, so just go for it!